 Japanese mochi ice cream can be made in your own home.
-You can customize with your favorite flavors of ice cream and keep them stored in the freezer for a fun and delicious treat.
+You can customize it with your favorite ice cream flavors and keep them stored in the freezer for a fun and delicious treat.

-For years, I’ve puzzled over how to make mochi ice cream.
+I’ve been puzzled over how to make mochi ice cream for years.
 I’ve made regular mochi with glutinous rice flour.
-But the dough I used to make regular mochi did not seem like it would work well with ice cream mochi and I was also afraid that once frozen, the mochi would stiffen and lose its chewy texture.
+But the dough I used to make regular mochi did not seem like it would work well with ice cream mochi, and I was also afraid that once frozen, the mochi would stiffen and lose its chewy texture.

 Luckily, I found a great recipe post and video tutorial for mochi ice cream from Just One Cookbook.
 Over the years, I’ve found her blog to be a great resource for Japanese recipes, so I knew her recipe would be a great place to start.

-Then you gather the dough and cook it about 30 more seconds until dough is no longer white and slightly translucent.
+Then you gather the dough and cook it for about 30 more seconds until the dough is no longer white and slightly translucent.

 Mochi Ice Cream

 - 1/3 cup cornstarch